A deck for a lifetime

 But on this day in 1998 A.D., there's more to this special outdoor room than a hot fire and the tantalizing aroma of the chef's handiwork.
-The chef, deck builder, and Dad are one in the same -- Marlen Kemmet, who also happens to be managing editor at sister publication WOOD magazine.
+The chef, deck builder, and Dad are one in the same -- Marlen Kemmet.
 And this deck just happens to be his brainchild, decked out with ideas for the future.

 Given Marlen's woodworking reputation, he was under a bit of pressure to create something distinctive.
 His attention to detail, love of craftsmanship, and devotion to aesthetics not only necessitated an attractive deck but also called for one that would last a lifetime.